xiaotai-yang/NQS_cmi/README.md

 - So the total qubit number is $(L\times p)$ or  $(L\times p)^2$ and each block has $p$ or $p^2$ qubits for 1D and 2D respectively.
 - numsamples: The batch size of each iteration.
 - testing_sample: The batch size for final evaluation of the ground state energy after the training.
 - dmrg (only for 1D): Whether to use dmrg ground truth to get the phases of the quantum state.
+Dmrg code is provided in "DMRG" directory.
 - previous_training: Whether to continue to train the previous model. (set to False for the first training)
 ## Recurrent neural network (RNN)
 - numunits: Hidden layer width of the RNN.